 There are fantastic things at each one, but if there is one difference I’d say that is it.
 Kids about 6yo or younger?
 Hit the Beach Retreat.
 Older than that?
 The LEGOLAND Hotel or Pirate Island Hotel is where you want to be.

-At the Hotel and the Resort, our boys adored the bunk beds (including a trundle, which makes it great for three)!
+In all three hotels, our boys adored the guest rooms with bunk beds (including a trundle, which makes it great for three)!
 The themed rooms make a stay at LEGOLAND Florida all the more fun.

 The rooms at the Pirate Island Hotel and the original LEGOLAND Hotel were arranged in such a way that there was a wall between the bunks and the main bed, and the boys enjoyed a TV just for them.

-At the Resort, the bunks were tucked into a nook, separated from the main bed area by a decorated curtain.
+At the Beach Retreat, the bunks were tucked into a nook, separated from the main bed area by a decorated curtain.
 It did not include a TV or outlets for their iPads (no building block tables or LEGO meant more screen time in the evening – ugh).
 Re: Safe for younger children.

-Both the Hotel and Resort offer plenty of space within the rooms, but you have to remember that the Hotel is in fact, a hotel.
-When it’s time for the kids to go to bed, you are stuck there with them in the room for the remainder of the night.
+Both Hotels and the Retreat offer plenty of space within the rooms, but you have to remember that the LEGOLAND Hotels are, in fact, hotels.
+When it’s time for the kids to go to bed, you are “stuck” there with them in the room for the remainder of the night.

 That’s not a big deal for us; we let the kids stay up late when we vacation…and then we all go to bed together.
 But that’s not the case for everyone, especially if your little one is on a schedule.

 We talked to another set of parents at the Retreat that LOVED the bungalows just for this reason.
 Their kids were 2 and 5.
 They put the 2 yo to bed early with the baby monitor, and sat out on the patio with a glass of wine while the 5 yo played on the playground only a few feet away.